christian-bick/imagine-content/README.md

 ## License

-This project is licensed under the AGPL License with an additional clause:
+This project is licensed under the AGPL License with an *additional condition*:

 Generated learning material can only be redistributed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) creative commons license